Course: CSE 633 - Parallel Algorithms, Dr. Russ Miller, SUNY at Buffalo (2012).

 We are Loggers' was publicly released on December 5, 2010 as a database for chat logs - similar to the famous websites Bash and QDB.
 Soon, I realized there was room for expansion.
 I revised the vrlogrs' database to make room for quotations from famous people and literature.
 Now, vrlogrs has become an integration of funny chat logs and famous quotations.

 We are Loggers looks to offer a visually appealing AJAX-driven interface for users to enjoy the thousands of user-submitted chats and quotes in the database.
 The ratings' system allows users to better distinguish between chats and quotes that are actually worth reading and those that are simply a waste of time.
 Visitors are also able to share the chats and quotes with their friends and family through various social sites, such as facebook, reddit, and twitter.

-After learning about the node.js project, I thought it would be the best time to learn about a new server while fulfilling my dream to create a gaming website.
+After learning about the node.js project, I thought it was time to learn about a new server while fulfilling my dream to create a gaming website.
 Thus, I created FunNode and publicly released it on July 16, 2012.
-Albeit in beta, FunNode is a minimalist gaming website that will, one-day, be a place where anyone can play online games against players from around the world, for FREE.
-Check it out on facebook and twitter.
+FunNode is a minimalist gaming website that will, one-day, be a place where anyone can play online games against players from around the world, for FREE.
+Check it out on facebook, github, and twitter.